 Why Your Ticket Name Must Match Your ID

-TSA and airline security require an exact match between your ticket and government ID.
+The Transportation Security Administration (TSA) and airline security teams require an exact match between your ticket and your government ID.
 Even small differences can stop you at the gate.

-Bring supporting documents like a marriage certificate if your ID still shows the old name.
-This helps agents verify you quickly.
+Bring supporting documents like a marriage certificate if your ID still shows your old name.
+This helps agents verify your identity quickly.

-Fix the name well before travel.
-Last-minute changes become harder or impossible near departure time.
+Warning: Fix your name well before travel.
+Last-minute changes become harder or impossible close to departure, and many airlines won’t accommodate same-day requests.

 Call or email your hotel, car rental company, and any other booked services.
 Give them the new name and your reservation details.